 However, poultry populations such as show stock, new imports, or birds kept in high population density conditions, will likely maintain a much higher risk for succumbing to the disease.
 These factors may indicate the need for vaccination.

 It is vitally important to note that poultry owners must assume their chickens carry the virus, whether vaccinated or not.
 Therefore, they must always endeavor to limit factors that may trigger an outbreak.
-The vaccine is not a foolproof "cure-all" - in fact, as the virus continues to adapt and mutate, it may becoming increasingly more difficult to address with the current vaccination protocol.
+The vaccine is not a foolproof "cure-all" - in fact, as the virus continues to adapt and mutate, it may become increasingly more difficult to address with the current vaccination protocol.

 Making educated choices is one of the primary duties of all backyard chicken keepers.
 We really do love our birds, and want only the best for them.
 Whether or not to have your chicks vaccinated is your choice, but unlike me - when I bought that first batch of chicks - hopefully you will know why you are - or are not - checking that Marek's vaccine box!